We may earn affiliate commissions for the recommended products. Learn more.

 Testing the uptime of my Wix-created website

-On the other hand, uptime tests showed lower results.
+Fortunately, uptime tests showed great results.
 After a month of monitoring, Wix delivered 99.88% uptime.
-This was 0.1% less than the previous month in February.
+This was 0.1% less than the previous month in September.
+But keeping in mind that a guaranteed 100% is almost impossible, I think that it’s a pretty great result.

 Squarespace performance